And resolved to commit suicide

 - In Ratfist, Mr. Black becomes a cat-man, which gains him eight extra lives, handily explaining why he's alive in the future even though Space Tiki's time portal cut him in half.
 Later, he gets arrested and loses the rest of his lives during an escape attempt.

-- The Disney animated short Pluto's Judgement Day featured angelic cats representing lost lives of an individual cat appearing in Hell.
+- "Pluto's Judgement Day" features angelic cats representing lost lives of an individual (black) cat appearing in Hell.

 One little, two little, three little angels,

 Four little, five little, six little angels,

 All that's left of Uncle Tom!